-Yoga is wonderful practice for kids to get into.
-Some of the reported benefits to kids doing yoga include reducing stress, helping kids’ focus, concentration and memory, and improvement in appetites, sleep and overall well-being.
-With a little help from a DVD, online video, app, book or some nifty yoga cards you can help your kids practise yoga at home.
+Yoga is a wonderful practice for kids to get into.
+Some of the reported benefits to kids doing Yoga include reducing stress, helping kids’ focus, concentration and memory, and improvement in appetites, sleep, and overall well-being.
+With a little help from a DVD, online video, app, book, or some nifty yoga cards, you can help your kids practice Yoga at home.

 Best Yoga DVDs for Kids

-There are quite a few yoga DVD aimed at kids.
+There are quite a few yoga DVDs aimed at kids.
 We checked out the following:

 For ages 3-5

 The best DVD for the ages 3-5 seems to be a toss-up between YogaKids, Vol. 3: Silly to Calm and Storyland Yoga: Yoga for Kids and Families (ages 3 to 8).
-Oddly enough, a few reviewers for both DVDs found them a little “weird”, but overall the reviews for both these DVDs were very positive.
+Oddly enough, a few reviewers for both DVDs found them a little “weird,” but overall, the reviews for both these DVDs were very positive.
 A lot of users like to use Silly to Calm before bedtime to get their kids to wind down and become calm and peaceful.
-A common complaint about this DVD seems to be that there is a bit too much downtime or long pauses in the DVD where the instructor talks about the beauty of trees, etc. The other DVD that is good for this age range is Storyland Yoga: Yoga for Kids and Families this DVD has two stories with bit of an eco-conscious message that introduces yoga by having kids learn yoga postures that are related to the story.
-What people really like about this DVD is that it keeps very kids interested and gives a fun, engaging very basic introduction to Yoga.
+A common complaint about this DVD seems to be that there is a bit too much downtime or long pauses in the DVD where the instructor talks about the beauty of trees, etc. The other DVD that is good for this age range is Storyland Yoga: Yoga for Kids and Families.
+This DVD has two stories with a bit of an eco-conscious message that introduces Yoga by having kids learn yoga postures that are related to the story.
+What people really like about this DVD is that it keeps very kids interested and gives a fun, engaging elementary introduction to Yoga.

 For ages 6 to 9

-For ages 6-9 the best DVDs seems to be Yoga Kids Two by Marsha Wenig (not to be confused with Yoga Kids, Vol. 2: ABC’s for Ages 3-6).
-This age group has a bit less choice in yoga DVDs than the younger group so it’s a little harder to find a standout DVD, but the few reviews we could find(mostly from Amazon) are very positive.
+For ages 6-9, the best DVD seems to be Yoga Kids Two by Marsha Wenig (not to be confused with Yoga Kids, Vol. 2: ABC’s for Ages 3-6).
+This age group has a bit less choice in yoga DVDs than the younger group, so it’s a little harder to find a standout DVD, but the few reviews we could find(mostly from Amazon) are very positive.

-If you are looking for something a little different you can try Kids Teach Yoga – Flying Eagle starring Lynea Gillen and Haley.
-Most reviews for this DVD are really good, one of the things that people like about this DVD is that the class is led by a child.
+If you are looking for something a little different, you can try Kids Teach Yoga – Flying Eagle starring Lynea Gillen and Haley.
+Most reviews for this DVD are excellent, one of the things that people like about this DVD is that a child leads the class.

 For ages 9+

-For ages 9+ we recommend Shanti Generation: Yoga Skills for Youth Peacemakers – Ages 7-16.
-This is a great DVD for youth because it gives guidance on how to achieve stress relief, self-awareness, and self-empowerment all through yoga.
+For ages 9+, we recommend Shanti Generation: Yoga Skills for Youth Peacemakers – Ages 7-16.
+This is an excellent DVD for youth because it gives guidance on how to achieve stress relief, self-awareness, and self-empowerment all through Yoga.
 It has five 30 minute sessions to choose from, as well as breathing and relaxation exercises.

 Yoga Apps for Kids

-Kids Yoga Journey is another really interesting option for those a little more serious about yoga.
+Kids Yoga Journey is another exciting option for those a little more serious about Yoga.
 They offer four apps: I am Love, I am Sun, I am Moon, Short Sequence: Kids’ Yoga Journey Lite, and I am energy.
-All of the apps are for slightly different ages, it is much more new agey than Super Stretch Yoga but it is definitely worth a look.
+All of the apps are for slightly different ages, it is much more new-age than Super Stretch Yoga, but it is worth a look.